 12:45 - 1:45 pm.

 At AmpLit, we're dedicated to giving writers at all stages of their careers time in the spotlight, including emerging talents.
-This showcase will feature 6 new voices sharing exciting new works - if you'd like to be one of them, submit to us by April 30th!
+This showcase will feature 6 new voices sharing exciting new works.
 Hosted by Katie Longofono.

 Kids' Writers Workshop

 We want to encourage the next Shakespeare, Harper Lee, or Toni Morrison to keep at it!
 At this workshop, kids ages 5 - 14 are invited to spend some time writing under the guidance of a writer and teacher.
 During this hour, we’ll read example texts, offer some writing tips, and then get to it with prompts and exercises.
 Bring your budding Baudelaire to us!
 Led by Laura Geringer Bass.

 Jade Sharma: Problems

 "A novel about a heroin addict shouldn’t be this much fun to read," begins The New York Times review of Jade Sharma's Problems.
 But so it is.
 Problems brings a messy authenticity to Maya, who's life is unraveling as she pulls the thread.
 With prose that is comical, vulgar, and biting, Sharma's narrator Maya works through addiction, adultery, anorexia and more, offering blunt truths about the world she sees - and imagines - around her.
 After reading an excerpt of the novel, Jade Sharma will sit down with Clare Smith Marash to discuss the book and her life as a writer.